numpy/numpy-tutorials/content/tutorial-static_equilibrium.md

 plt.show()
 ```

-There are two forces eminating from a single point.
+There are two forces emanating from a single point.

 In order to simplify this problem, you can add them together to find the sum of forces.